 Industrialization, economic shifts, and political pressure ended widespread convict leasing by World War II, but the Thirteenth Amendment’s dangerous loophole still permits the enslavement of prisoners who continue to work without pay in various public and private industries.
 As recently as 2010, a federal court held that 'prisoners have no enforceable right to be paid for their work under the Constitution.' " ___________________________________________________________________________________________________________________________________________________

-The Society of Justice & Equality for the People of Sugar Land - S.O.J.E.S. - believes it is important to become a necessary catalyst in propelling our community to bravely confront the unknown truth about our past local history of racial oppression and exploitation from slavery to convict leasing to segregation, through a creatively and cohesively proposed organized collaborative effort located on the sacred burial grounds including a cemetery (a final resting place), memorial park with monument, educational center and museum (with both indoor and outdoor learning exhibits) called The Sugar Land 95 Experience.
+The Society of Justice & Equality for the People of Sugar Land - S.O.J.E.S. - believes it is important to become a necessary catalyst in propelling our community to bravely confront the unknown truth about our past local history of racial oppression and exploitation from slavery to convict leasing to segregation, through a creatively and cohesively proposed organized collaborative effort to create an educational center and museum (with both indoor and outdoor learning exhibits).
+We call this The Sugar Land 95 Experience.